zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 - You need to pass everything required as part of the arguments to the update function (where as part of an OOP pattern you would be able to look up attributes on the class).
-For example you might want to pass in a a global object like a random number generator (the API might benefit from having an additional `context` argument to make this easier)
+For example, you might want to pass in a global object like a random number generator (the API might benefit from having an additional `context` argument to make this easier)
 - Allowing nodes to alter other nodes can cause some conflicts.
 This seems